iyobo/amala/README.md

       __dirname + '/controllers/**/*.ts' // It is recommended to add controller classes directly to this array, but you can also add glob strings
     ],
     versions:{
         1: 'This version is deprecated and will soon be removed.
-Consider migrating to version 2 ASAP',
+Consider migrating to version 2 ASAP', // see Version decorator doc below
         2: true,
       dangote: true // great for custom, business client specific endpoint versions },